Testing: SFS Oral Proficiency, Placement, Native Speaker

 2. Students who spend at least one semester abroad in a direct matriculation program do not need to take the exam.

-3. Students who are currently registered in any of the four sections of Oral Review (SPAN 2161).
+3. Students who are currently registered in any of the four sections of Oral Review (SPAN 161) will take the exam on the day assigned by the registrar’s office for the final exam.
+Two faculty members will administer the exam.

-5. Students who take the Department of Spanish and Portuguese’s Spanish Language Placement Exam and are placed into Gateway or above may take the oral proficiency exam at any point.
-Students who are placed into SPAN 2161 and who do not meet any of the abovementioned criteria are advised to matriculate into SPAN 2161 before taking the proficiency exam.
+5. Students who take the Department of Spanish and Portuguese’s Spanish Language Placement Exam and place into SPAN-200 or above may take the oral proficiency exam at any point.
+Students who place into SPAN-161 and who do not meet any of the abovementioned criteria are advised to matriculate into SPAN-161 before taking the proficiency exam.

-1. Reading Comprehension/Comprehension: The examinee understands the content of a newspaper or magazine article on current events and shows ability to 1) summarize a given text cohesively and coherently without prompting, 2) produce a statement summarizing their view of the event, and 3) answer follow up questions showing both ability to comprehend and prior knowledge on general encyclopedic points related to the content of the article.
+1. Reading Comprehension/Comprehension: The examinee understands the content of a newspaper or magazine article on current events and shows ability to 1) summarize a given text in a cohesive and coherent manner without prompting, 2) produce a statement summarizing his/her own view of the event, and 3) answer follow up questions showing both ability to comprehend and prior knowledge on general encyclopedic points related to the content of the article.

-2. Grammar: The examinee shows the ability to both narrate and describe events producing paragraph-length discourse in all major time frames (past, present, and future).
-They may have problems regarding the use of ser/estar, subjunctive, and preterit/imperfect contrasts but they should not interfere with comprehension.
+2. Grammar: The examinee shows ability to both narrate and describe events producing paragraph-length discourse in all major time frames (past, present, and future).
+S/he may have problems regarding the use of ser/estar, subjunctive and preterit/imperfect contrasts but they should not interfere with comprehension.
 The reference point for ‘comprehension’ is the native speaker monolingual not used to exchanges with non-native speakers.

 3. Vocabulary/ Professional Vocabulary: Vocabulary may be primarily generic in nature when dealing with personal topics, but the examinee shows command of professional, specialized lexicon when dealing with topics of interest (such as US and international economy, politics, and/or societal issues).
 Circumlocution and rephrasing are to be expected.

 5. Knowledge of Subject Matter: The examinee has to show knowledge of the geography, customs, socioeconomic and sociopolitical structures as well as the history of Latin America and Spain.
-They also have to be aware of and knowledgeable about the past and present status of the relationship between those countries and the United States as well as current issues of importance in the Spanish-speaking world.
+S/he also has to be aware of and knowledgeable about the past and present status of the relationship between those countries and the United States as well as current issues of importance in the Spanish speaking world.

-To prepare for the expected level of linguistic accuracy and fluency as well as to accumulate the necessary encyclopedic and current knowledge on socio-economic matters related to Latin America and Spain, students should complete the following sequence of SFS language courses: 2001, 2002, and/or 2161, according to your placement and following the guidelines outlined above.
+To prepare for the expected level of linguistic accuracy and fluency as well as to accumulate the necessary encyclopedic and current knowledge on socio-economic matters related to Latin American and Spain, we strongly encourage enrolling in an SFS language course: 101, 102 or 161, according to your placement and following the guidelines outlined above.
 For students who meet those guidelines, please click here for more information about the exam.

 For additional information about the Portuguese Oral Proficiency Exam, please contact the Director of Portuguese Studies, Professor Vivaldo Santos, by email here or (202) 687-5694.